We provide benefits and services to sustain families and individuals and assist them to achieve independence.

 If you need help and don't already have an appointment, please review the program descriptions below and use the contact information provided for the one that best fits your needs.

-NEW!
 Information about Kinship Care

 When a child is unable to continue living with their family of origin, members of the extended family or even family friends are sometimes able and willing to become their primary caregivers.
 These arrangements are often more successful than those in which kids are placed in the care of persons whom they don't know.